-Governor Little Announces Idaho Rebound Cash Grants ProgramAdded by Kenneth C. Howell in Articles & Publications, Business Law, News on April 30, 2020
+Governor Little Announces Idaho Rebound Cash Grants ProgramAdded by Kenneth C. Howell in Articles & Blogs, Business Law, News on April 30, 2020

 Important Eligibility Requirements to be Released May 5, 2020

 Idaho Governor Brad Little announced today the creation of the Idaho Rebound Cash Grants Program.
 This program will use a portion of the $1.25 billion granted to Idaho by the U.S. Treasury under the authority of the CARES Act.